jenaroaaugusto/DeepSpaceStore/README.md

 # deep-space-store

-This template should help get you started developing with Vue 3 in Vite.
+Small project with Vue 3 and Vite, using Vue Single-File Components (SFCs).

 ## Recommended IDE Setup